Michigan: Pain and Symptom Management for Nurses

 Risk Factors

 Several risk factors have been identified that make it more likely for an individual to experience chronic pain.
-In general, age influences the prevalence of chronic pain by population, with those age 18 to 39 having an increased prevalence of chronic pain.
+In general, age influences the prevalence of chronic pain by population, with those aged 18 to 39 having an increased prevalence of chronic pain.
 This may be due to other age groups under-reporting.
 Those over 80 were found to report acute pain more often but were less likely to acknowledge chronic pain when asked.
-As well, cognitive decline, dementia and other age-related diseases must be considered as factors when collecting data.
-Chronic pain after surgery is reported at a higher rate amongst adolescents (7)
+Cognitive decline, dementia, and other age-related diseases must also be considered factors when collecting data.
+Chronic pain after surgery is reported at a higher rate among adolescents (7)

 Depression and anxiety are reported at a rate four times higher in individuals with chronic pain than those living without pain (7).
 Specific conditions that have a higher rate of being linked to mental health disorders include (all from 8):